spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 ## Backup and Disaster Recovery

-**Workspace-Based Backup**: extends cluster-level backups to include namespaces in all clusters within a workspace.
+**Workspace-Based Backup**: Extends cluster-level backups to include namespaces in all clusters within a workspace.
 For detailed prerequisites and instructions, refer to the [Backup and Restore](../clusters/cluster-management/backup-restore/backup-restore.md) page.